-The Harvard Medical School Fellowship Program in Transfusion Medicine draws upon the combined resources of all five major Harvard teaching hospitals.
+The Harvard Medical School Fellowship Program in Transfusion Medicine draws upon the combined resources of all four major Harvard teaching hospitals.
 The goals of this one-year ACGME accredited training program are:

 Provide training in all aspects of blood banking and transfusion medicine, including:

 Performance and interpretation of immunohematologic testing.

 Evaluation and management of transfusion reactions.

 Therapeutic apheresis and peripheral blood stem cell collection.